hashicorp-services/tfm/site/docs/migration/journey.md

 This phase introduces the `tfm` tool and demonstrates it capabilities.
 We plan to migrate the workspaces that were identified in technical planning.
 The following are the outcomes of this phase.

 - Confirm Migration pre-requisites
-    - VCS, Teams, Variable Sets, Agent Pools
+    - VCS, Teams, Agent Pools, Workspace readiness
 - Copy of Workspaces
     - States
     - Variables